Gabbykar/post-install-config/README.md

 <h2>Conclusion</h2>

-By completing the post-installation configuration steps, you have successfully customized osTicket to suit your organization's requirements.
+Completing the post-installation configuration steps, you have successfully customized osTicket to suit your organization's requirements.
 You are now ready to start using osTicket to manage and resolve customer issues efficiently.